athomasoriginal/clojurescript-30/34-calendar-fun/README.md

 - [X] Cleanup styles.css
 - [X] Block user from selecting an end time that is before for the start time + visa-versa
+- [X] Improve naming conventions
+- [X] Improve organizational structure of application
 - [ ] Use hiccup for component rendering functions
-- [ ] Improve naming conventions
 - [ ] Answers to questions
   - difference between a list comprehension and for loop
   - why not use map?
   - why not use map and reduce?
   - why not use a loop?
-- [ ] Have event use timestamps rather than numbers
 - [ ] Add spec
 - [ ] Write tests for CLJS code
 - [ ] Align code to style guide - conistency
 - [ ] Add events to localstorage
-- [ ] Add visual indicators so user know there are conflicts
-- [ ] Improve organizational structure of application
+- [ ] More google closure library - goog/dom

 ## Default Function Arguments